In this guide

 Fibre optic broadband

 The BT Openreach fibre broadband network is the largest in the country, covering tens of millions of homes.
-It’s sold by many providers so the competition means there can be some good deals, and there are currently two speed tiers: 38Mb and 76Mb.
+It’s sold by many providers so the competition means there can be some good deals, and there are currently three speed tiers: 38Mb, 52Mb (BT only) and 76Mb.

 If you presently have ADSL or ADSL2+ this is probably the easiest and cheapest upgrade route since it uses the BT phone lines and even the entry level 38Mb package is more than twice as fast as the best ADSL connection.
 Fibre broadband also provides a much better upload speed of 20Mb, a huge improvement over ADSL.

 Virgin Media fibre broadband is available to just over half of the UK’s population and now provides speeds up to 200Mb, making it the fastest mass-market broadband service.
 It has a smaller and patchier footprint than BT’s fibre network (it’s not uncommon to find coverage varying from street to street) and may require engineer visits for installation.
 But right now this is the top choice if you want the best possible speed.

 4G mobile broadband